1111 Warwick Road, Birmingham, B27 6RA

 houses then being built.
 The shopping centre of this large housing estate developed around a junction of several roads (including

-Warwick Road) that were equidistant between the nearby Acocks Green, Tysleley, and Spring Road railway stations.
+Warwick Road) that were equidistant between the nearby Acocks Green, Tyseley, and Spring Road railway stations.

 This area was